-Take a Tour and a Tipple
+2. Take a Tour and a Tipple

-If your dad loves old steam trains then take him to the ‘Workshops Open Day’ at IW Steam Railway on Father’s Day, (Sunday June 18th 2017).
+If your dad loves old steam trains then take him to the ‘Workshops Open Day’ at IW Steam Railway on Father’s Day, (Sunday June 17th 2018).
 He can find out all about how their team of volunteers, both old hands and new apprentices, repair these lovely old engines and carriages from a bygone era.

 Plus you can take the whole family and ride on their beautiful Victorian and Edwardian trains through the stunning East Wight countryside between Ashey, Wootton and Havenstreet.
 And back at the station there are activities for kids and Haven Falconry’s birds of prey to see performing with their falconers.

-Great Gift Ideas for Dad
+5. Great Gift Ideas for Dad

-Obviously, there are the Island wines and the Island Distillery gins and vodkas, and there are also Island-brewed beers such as Goddards’ Ale of Wight or their popular Fuggle Dee Dum.
+Obviously there are the Island wines and the Island Distillery gins and vodkas, but there are also Island-brewed beers such as Goddards’ Ale of Wight or their popular Fuggle Dee Dum.
 Yates’ have some interesting beers with an Isle of Wight theme such as Dark Side of the Wight and The Undercliff Experience.
 And Island Brewery has bottled beers such as Wight Knight and Wight Gold for sale in packs of 12 bottles.